 - Reducing or exacerbating racial and economic inequities in air quality exposure and health outcomes in the congestion zone and directly impacted areas?

-- Evidence produced by the study can serve as an important model on how to improve population health and health equity in New York City and implement effective and equitable congestion-related policies in other U.S. cities.
+- Serve as an important model on how to improve population health and health equity in New York City and implement effective and equitable congestion-related policies in other U.S. cities.

 Health & wellbeing: Adverse birth outcomes (pre-term delivery, low birth weight, small for gestational age), childhood asthma acute care events (monthly asthma ED visits)